oliverkwebb/oliverkwebb.github.io/articles/makessg.md

 A rule is not just a name for a macro that you type in on the command line, it is a pattern.
 And more importantly, it is a filename unless said otherwise.
 You can also specify prerequisites for running a rule.
 So you can say `a: b c`, which means that rule b and c have to run before a.
+You can specify that a rule is not a filename by putting a line that says `.PHONY: [rule1] [rule2]`.
+This means that `rule1` and `rule2` will always run when called.

 Finally, if a rule is